-If you have encountered slow data studio dashboards you might have heard about the Extract Data connector which can be used for preloading your data, so instead of fetching a large amount of data from Funnel for each widget.
+If you have encountered slow Looker Studio dashboards you might have heard about the Extract Data connector which can be used for preloading your data, so instead of fetching a large amount of data from Funnel for each widget.

-Using Google’s Extract Data connector you can extract data from Funnel and store it in Data Studio before using them in your reports, which not only increases performance but also adds a flexible Date period when working with data sources that offer more than one date dimension.
+Using Google’s Extract Data connector you can extract data from Funnel and store it in Looker Studio before using them in your reports, which not only increases performance but also adds a flexible Date period when working with Data Sources that offer more than one date dimension.

 How does it work?

 When you extract data from Funnel, you select an existing Data Source, then select the specific fields you want to include in the extracted Data Source.
 You can apply filters and date ranges to reduce the amount of data even further.
 You can then use the extracted Data Source in your reports and explorations, just as you would a standard, live connection Data Source.

 Extracted Data Sources can contain up to 100MB of data.
 Usually, that is enough for standard daily reporting, but might be a problem when you need to have more granular data.
 In those cases, we recommend using a data warehouse.

 Extracted Data Sources are not live data but refreshed at set intervals: available intervals are daily, weekly, and monthly.